dphow/GPU_workshop/GIT_INSTRUCTIONS.md

         git checkout session##

 We will do our best to minimize changes to each session's course materials once published but nonetheless, management of any merge conflicts will be left to the user.
 Lastly, we encourage regular improvement and contributions to this course material.
-Feel free to submit pull requests via a forked repository using the guidleines or reach out to workshop organizers with your feedback.
+Feel free to submit pull requests via a forked repository or reach out to workshop organizers with your feedback.